-Samsung Galaxy S23 Ultra vs S22 Ultra: Rumoured differences
+Samsung Galaxy S23 Ultra vs S22 Ultra: What's the rumoured difference?

 The Samsung Galaxy S22 Ultra runs on either the Qualcomm Snapdragon 8 Gen 1 or the Exynos 2200, depending on the region, but it is claimed that the Samsung Galaxy S23 Ultra will be ditching Exynos and running exclusively on Qualcomm's latest chip - the Snapdragon 8 Gen 2.
 It's also said this could be a unique version of the chip, with a higher clock speed.

-So far, there haven't been any details on RAM or storage options for the S23 Ultra, though the S22 Ultra is offered with 8GB of RAM and 128GB of storage, or 12GB of RAM and a choice of 256GB, 512GB and 1TB storage options.
-Neither have microSD support, which the S23 Ultra is also unlikely to offer.
+Leaked spec sheets suggest we will see 8GB and 12GB RAM options for the S23 Ultra, along with storage options of 256GB, 512GB and 1TB.
+The S22 Ultra is offered with 8GB of RAM and 128GB of storage, or 12GB of RAM and a choice of 256GB, 512GB and 1TB storage options, so it's likely it will be the same setup for the S23 Ultra.
+The S22 Ultra doesn't have microSD support, which the S23 Ultra is also unlikely to offer.

 Rumours are predicting the Galaxy S23 Ultra to come with a 5000mAh battery, which is the same as what the S22 Ultra has under its hood so we may not see much change here.
-The S22 Ultra has 45W fast charging and 15W wireless charging.
-It's not currently clear if the S23 Ultra will offer some improvements on these speeds though.
+The S22 Ultra has 45W fast charging and 15W wireless charging, which the leaked spec sheet suggests will also be the case for the S23 Ultra.

 Cameras